-Oxford City Council and ODFAA have run Allotment Competitions over the years.
+Oxford City Council and Oxford and District Federation of Allotment Associations (ODFAA) have run allotment competitions over the years.
 The main aim is celebrate allotments and growing food.
 It rewards crop quality and diversity and shares good gardening practice.
 Participating members enjoy the awards ceremony where they get to meet plotholders from other sites.

 We currently have individual entrants in the 2019 competition, as well as an entry for the site as a whole.
 This is a special year, as it is ODFAA’s centenary.